 You can hand-configure the width you want in the game options: Deselect the [AUTO] checkbox next to “Playspace width” and move the slide between 2 and 3 meters, depending on the size of your playspace.

 CAUTION: The minimum playspace for PowerBeatsVR is 2 meters by 1.5 meters (6’6” x 4’11”), which is also the minimum recommended size for all room scale VR entertainment.
 Thus, please ensure that you have this amount of space available when playing PowerBeatsVR.

 Note: On some platforms, you may need to rotate the game by 90° (which can also be done in the settings) if the width and depth of the playspace seem inverted.

 Go to the options of the game (menu left-hand side), select GAME and rotate the playspace to your liking.

 Where can I see the features people are requesting and upvote them or request additional features?

-You can find the features that have already been requested by our users on our Trello board.
+You can find the features that have already been requested by our users on our Feedback Board.
 There you can also vote for the ones you like.

 In case you want to add an idea or express a wish, feel free to post your suggestion in our Discord.
 Thanks!